TIMES OF THE DAY

 I will see if I am not as subtle and real as they,

-I will see if I am to be less generous than they.
+I will see if I am not as majestic as they.